Cystitis

 Cystitis is a common urinary tract infection which affects 2% of the female population.
 It is estimated that 90% of Cystitis diagnoses are found in women.

 The reason women are at a greater risk of developing a UTI than men is due to the shorter distance between the anus (back passage) and the urethra.
-This increases the likeliness of bacteria from the rectum entering the urethra.
+This increases the likelihood of bacteria from the rectum entering the urethra.
 The condition can be mild and can clear itself within a few days.
-In other cases, cystitis can reoccur.
+In other cases, cystitis can recur.
 For these cases, your doctor may recommend treatment.

 The symptoms of Cystitis include: